 6. Digital Makes Holiday Curbside Pickups Easy

-Whether promoting takeout food, veterinary services, or oil changes, curbside service can make a business more accessible, convenient, and safe.
+Whether promoting takeout food, fashion, or medical services, curbside service can make a business more accessible, convenient, and safe.

 7. Don’t Forget About Print this Thanksgiving!